Virtual Machine Setup Guide

 Generation complete.

-Now we’ll create a user account for ourselves, and set the root password:
+Now we’ll create a user account for ourselves:

 # It's a bad idea to always be logged in as root, so let's create our own user